microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-remotenetworkhealthevent.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Contains detailed insights into remote network health, status, metrics, and operations.
+Contains information about network health, status, metrics, and operations.
 This is an abstract type.

 ## Methods